We work hard every day to provide you and your family and carers with the support you need to get more out of life today.

-Employment-related Assessment and Counselling is an NDIS capacity building support that provides workplace assessment or counselling to assist participants to successfully engage in employment.
+Employment-related Assessment and Counselling refers to NDIS capacity-building supports that provide workplace assessment or counselling to assist participants to successfully engage in employment.

 atWork Australia can help you achieve greater wellbeing by supporting you to find work and achieve your employment goals, however long it takes.

 Through the NDIS, we offer:

 Delivered by fully qualified psychologists, these services identify suitable employment options for people living with disability, as well as establish your best pathway to employment.